Envitia/maplink-docs/pages/features/cross-platform-surface.md

 The control is available from a new `Envitia.MapLink.TSLNSkiaDrawingSurfaceAvaloniaControl` .NET library included in the MapLink installation.

+> Please note that, until the Skia Drawing Surface .NET 10 API is cross-platform, the Avalonia UI control is Windows-only.

 ### Purpose

 - Enables MapLink rendering directly within Avalonia AXAML applications